One Page Guide

 Q) How do I capture pictures or pages that are larger than the screen?

-2 On the output toolbar, click Scroll.
+1 On the capture bar, click Scroll.

 3 Scroll to view the rest of what you want.